Bryan Reynolds Player Props: Pirates vs. Guardians

-Bryan Reynolds -- .200 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Cleveland Guardians, with Logan Allen on the hill, on July 18 at 7:05 PM ET.
+On Wednesday, Bryan Reynolds (.195 on-base percentage in past 10 games, 132 points below season-long percentage) and the Pittsburgh Pirates face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Guardians.
+He had a hitless showing in his previous game (0-for-4) against the Guardians.

 Bryan Reynolds Game Info & Props vs. the Guardians